Skyhero-admin/Skyhero-admin/README.md

 My name is **Sayed Mohammed Nouman** and I go by the alias of **Skyhero** online.I am in my freshman year pursuing my bachelor's of engineering in Information Technology.
 I am very interested in contributing to open source projects and collaborating with different people and learning new and more about different technologies.

 - 🔭 I’m currently working on getting started with open source ;P
-- 🌱 I’m currently learning the basics of PHP and a little DSA
+- 🌱 I’m currently learning the basics of Javascript and a little DSA
 - 👯 I’m looking to collaborate on anything I can help with
 - 🤔 I’m looking for help with learning Back-end development
 - 💬 Ask me about anything related to new technologies :)